torwager/ComputationalFoundations/_sources/mixedfx1_intro.md

 If there are technical replicates, i.e., multiple observations per cell, we'd model both the random effects crossed with Drug and the nested structure, i.e., Drug + (Drug | Mouse/Cell).

 (d) Tests different drugs on different cells extracted from 2 tissues.
 Drug and Tissue are fixed because we are interested in these specific drugs and tissues (not generalizing to new ones).
 All effects are crossed with Mouse, so we'd do Tissue * Drug + (Tissue * Drug | Mouse)

-**!Important!** In all these cases, if we ignore the random error structure, we will (a) not estimate the error variance correctly, and (b) not adjust the degrees of freedom correctly.
-This invalidates statistical inferences made on fixed effects.

-Testing the significance of random effects requires obtaining P-values for whether the random effects variance is different from 0.
-This amounts to testing whether there are individual differences across levels of random factors like Subject, Mouse, or Cell above.
-This is sometimes done with F-tests, but their performance is poor.
-Likelihood ratio tests excluding the random effects is a more well-accepted approach.

-Just because you do not detect a "significant" random effect, it does not mean you can exclude it from the model.
-Such tests are not very inaccurate and subject to low power in many cases.
-As with all classical significance tests, the lack of a significant effect does **not** demonstrate that no effect exists -- just that you cannot detect it with enough confidence.
-Therefore, do not test the signficance of your random effects and omit them from the model if they are non-significant.
-You will mis-estimate the error variance and dfe, and make invalid inferences.

 **!Important!** In all the cases with random effects above, if we ignore the random error structure, we will (a) not estimate the error variance correctly, and (b) not adjust the degrees of freedom correctly.
 This invalidates statistical inferences made on fixed effects.
 More detail is below.